-In section 2, we discuss the procedure used to construct the data base of GT locations, the groomed arrival time data set, and empirical phase path anomalies for each event cluster.
+We restrict the study to the use of P and P_n travel times for stations within 20° of the source locations.
+While optimal regional locations would include crustal phases as well as later P phases and S phases, the consideration of these phases is not necessary to test the performance of the 3-D model and, in fact, unnecessarily complicates the interpretation of the location exercise.
+In section 2, we discuss the procedure used to construct the data base of GT locations, the groomed arrival time data set, and the empirical phase path anomalies for each event cluster.
 The 3-D model construction and the ray-tracing procedure are discussed in section 4.
 The first test of the 3-D model is its ability to predict regional travel times.
-This is discussed in section 5 in which we discuss the fit to the empirical phase path anomalies.
+We discuss the fit to the empirical phase path anomalies in section 5.
 The second test of the 3-D model is the ability to locate the GT events using regional data alone.
 The grid-search location procedure is described in section 6 and the location tests are presented in section 7.
-We restrict the study to the use of P and $P_n$ travel times for stations within 20° of the source locations.
-While optimal regional locations would include crustal phases, later P phases, and S phases, the consideration of these phases is not necessary to test the performance of the 3-D model and, in fact, would complicate the interpretation of the location exercise.